Carpk/ShawnKlein/_posts/2016-07-16-introduction-to-android.md

 This is going to allow us to generate our methods on the fly.
 Right click the variable we want to generate `private int mCount;`, select the prefixed variables to generate and press `okay`.
 We should have populated out class with getters and setters for the prefixed methods we selected.

+It is idiomatic to have a prefix of `s` for static interfaces.
+Such as `sCommonVariable`.

 ### Logs